 H&C Health inadmissibility

 Any known inadmissibility, including health inadmissibility, will be assessed during the Stage 1 assessment, and either an exemption is granted to overcome the inadmissibility or the case is refused.
-If you have any type of inadmissibility issue, it is strongly advised that you consultant with an immigration practitioner.
+If you have any type of inadmissibility issue, it is strongly advised that you consult with an immigration practitioner.

 However, applicants normally undergo a medical examination at Stage 2 of the process.
 The health inadmissibility must be confirmed prior to the grant of an exemption to overcome it, so officers may request that you complete the medical examination at Stage 1 if:

-- you have specifically requested an exemption from inadmissibility requirements related to health and the officer is of the opinion that the H&C factors might outweigh the inadmissibility
+- you have specifically requested an exemption from inadmissibility requirements related to health, and the officer is of the opinion that the H&C factors might outweigh the inadmissibility

 - the officer suspects that the case involves health inadmissibility